Philosophical skill ●●●○○

 - a change in position when something moves,

-- a change in size when something deforms,
+- a change in size when something deforms etc.

 What all such examples have in common is that the old and new situations are “separated”.
 The ‘before’ and the ‘after’ do not overlap; they are not there simultaneously.
 We are able to distinguish between ‘before’ and ‘after’.

 This “separation”, this distinguishing, is mysterious.
 Why does the world behave in such a way that situations are distinguishable?
-As difficult as it is to imagine a world where this is not the case, just as difficult is it to explain why it is the case.
+As difficult as it is to imagine a world where this is not the case, it is just as difficult to explain why it is the case.

-If we can’t explain why, we can at least invent a name for this odd behaviour: time.
+If we cannot explain why, we can at least invent a name for this odd behaviour: time.

 - ‘How do I sum up speed through space and time to obtain c (in terms of units)?’ (web page, answer to forum post), user CuriousOne, Physics Stack Exchange, 2015, physics.stackexchange.com/a/193057/4962 (accessed May 1st, 2019)

 - ‘What is Time?’ (web page), Chanakaya, Society and You, 2019, www.societyandyou.co/what-is-time (accessed Sep.
 15th, 2020)

 - ‘The Arrow of Time’ (web page), Luke Mastin, Exactly what is time?, 2014, www.exactlywhatistime.com/physics-of-time/the-arrow-of-time (accessed May 1st, 2019)